devonartis/aws-security-workshops/README.md

 :---: | :---
 [Threat Detection and Remediation](./threat-detection-wksp/)                           | This workshop demonstrates how you can use AWS Security services such Amazon GuardDuty and Amazon Macie to detect malicious and unauthorized threats in an environment.
 You'll learn how to setup detective controls in your environment, investigate a variety of findings, and put in place automated remediations using AWS Lambda.
 [Cloud-powered Forensics](./forensics-wksp/)                           | This workshop demonstrates various techniques to perform practical evidence gathering from AWS sources and simple forensic tasks on Amazon EC2 instances.
 To orchestrate these tasks we will demonstrate a combination of industry tooling and AWS serverless services like Lambda with AWS Step Functions and managed services like Athena to give you a deeper understanding of the tasks you can and should do to secure critical evidence in case of need.
+[Detection with Machine Learning](./detection-ml-wksp/)                           | This workshop shows how you can use an IP-based machine learning algorithm with Amazon SageMaker to augment and enrich findings from AWS Security services such as Amazon GuardDuty.
+You'll learn how to load the notebook in SageMaker, train the model, and score findings to determine abnormality of the activity.

 ## Prerequisites